- Interviews scheduled (applications are still possible)

-- you are in the third or fourth year of a higher professional degree (HBO) in computer science, applied computing or game development design.
+- in the third or fourth year of a higher professional degree (HBO) in computer science, applied computing or game development design.

-- you are available to work for at least 32 hours a week for a period of 20 weeks
+- available to work for at least 32 hours a week for a period of 20 weeks

-- you are familiar with Unity, C# software and Visual Studio
+- familiar with Unity, C# software and Visual Studio

-- you show initiative, have excellent investigative skills and a highly inquisitive attitude
+- show initiative, have excellent investigative skills and a highly inquisitive attitude

 We offer you a challenging project in a dynamic, international company that deals with complex, large-scale projects.
 Royal IHC is a substantially vertically integrated company involving also a wide range of international co-makers and suppliers.
 You can work in a successful and ambitious organisation where skilled people are the key to success and that is currently in the process of improving its methods and tools.